 Full Contact sparring involves a striking and kicking contest between two standing opponents.
-Striking to any part of the body except the groin, throat, joints, and other delicate locations such as the eyes, is allowed.
-In a tournament the goal is usually to score a knockout blow or to overcome and overwhelm your opponent.
+Participants may strike to any part of the body except the groin, throat, joints, and other delicate locations such as the eyes.
+In a tournament, the goal is usually to score a knockout blow or to overcome and overwhelm your opponent.
 It is common in sparring tournaments to have either one or three rounds.
 When a single round is used the person who has demonstrated the most skills is usually awarded the victory.
 When three rounds are used the person who has won the most rounds will usually be awarded the victory.
 These are not hard and fast rules as different tournaments may score sparring matches somewhat differently.

 When practicing sparring in a Dojo there may be further limitations put in place during practices.
 There may be limitations on how you can strike to the head or on the types of blows you can land on the body or the extremities.
 These limitations are almost always designed to limit the possibility of injuries and to keep tempers in check.

 We do not require any student to participate in full contact sparring.
-Some students enjoy this type of contest and skills-development so we make it available to them where it is legal and can be conducted in a safe and prudent manner.
+Some students enjoy this type of contest and skills-development so we make it available to them where it is legal and can be conducted safely and prudently.

 This type of sparring offers the same elements of timing, distancing, strategy, and exhaustion that are common in full contact sparring.
 The main difference is the lack of substantial contact.
 Incidental or accidental contact remains a distinct possibility, but the contact, if it occurs, is generally less significant.
 But accidents do occur, so you must work to keep an effective guard and to use the Octagon to your advantage.
 Because accidents will occur, you must also ensure you wear the same safety equipment that is required for full contact sparring.